 Democracy is ubiquitous within the school.
-Pupils have the opportunity to have their voices heard through our School Council and pupil questionnaire both within school and our locality.
-The elections of school councillors, as well as the winner of the class Core Values Award each term, are based solely on pupil votes.
-Our school behaviour policy involves rewards, which the pupils decide upon.
+Pupils have the opportunity to have their voices heard through our School Council and pupil questionnaires both within school and our locality.
+The elections of school councillors are based solely on pupil votes.
+Our school behaviour policy involves rewards, which the pupils are involved with choosing.

 The Rule of Law:

-The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school collective worship.
-Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
+The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour.
+Through our PSHE curriculum pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police, Fire Service etc. are regular parts of our calendar and help reinforce this message.

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make choices safety, through provision of a safe environment and empowering education.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our E-Safety and PSHE lessons.
-Whether it be through choice of challenge, of how they record, of participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our PSHE curriculum.
+Whether it be through choice of challenge, of how they record or by participating in our wider school community, pupils are given the freedom to make choices.

-Part of our school ethos and behaviour policy has revolved around Core Values such as ‘Respect’, and pupils have been part of discussions and assemblies related to what this means and how it is shown.
-All members of the school community treat each other with respect.
-Displays around the school promote respect for others and this is reiterated through our classroom and learning rules, as well as our behaviour policy.
+Part of our school rules and behaviour policy resolves around Core Values such as ‘Being kind and showing respect’.
+Pupils have been part of discussion related to what this means and how it is shown.
+Displays in each classroom and around the school promote this respect for every member of our school community.

 Tolerance of those of Different Faiths and Beliefs: